godfreyp/remindersmicroservice/README.md

 # remindersmicroservice

+## Intro

+This is a microservice designed for Group 23 of Oregon State University's CS361 - 400 class as of W2023.

+## Dependencies

+Because the app is currently hosted locally, you will need the following.

+Download reminders_microservice.py and install:

+> firebase-admin
+> flask
+> argon2-cffi

-Initialize venv and install both firebase-admin and flask.
-This will also require an firebase_admin SDK JSON from https://console.firebase.google.com/u/0/project/backendw2023/
+Additionally, you will also need an firebase_admin SDK JSON from https://console.firebase.google.com/u/0/project/backendw2023/

 This microservice runs independently from the reminders app backend.

+## Communications Contract

+The microservice utilizes communicates using JSON through APIs.

-The two supported paths are:
+The host is set to http://localhost/8001 and there are two paths available.

-1. /handshake
+### 1. /handshake

 Handshake takes a JSON with three paramters
 {